-Vanderbilt has partnered with the Collaborative on Academic Careers in Higher Education (COACHE) to identify the drivers of faculty success and to implement informed changes.
-COACHE is a research and membership organization that has been operating from the Harvard Graduate School of Education since 2003.
-COACHE has surveyed more than more than 230 colleges, universities, systems and consortia, making it possible to compare our results to appropriate peers.
+This website provides an update on the COACHE survey.
+As you may recall, in spring 2016 Vanderbilt partnered with the Collaborative on Academic Careers in Higher Education (COACHE) to conduct a survey to identify both areas of success and challenges facing our faculty.
+COACHE is a highly regarded organization that has been operating out of the Harvard Graduate School of Education since 2003.
+COACHE has surveyed more than 230 colleges, universities, systems and consortia.
+It not only provided us a chance to assess the views of faculty, but we can compare our results to appropriate peers.

-COACHE administered the survey from February 2 to April 17, 2016.
-The survey was designed to provide information in areas such as the nature of work, resources and support, mentoring, interdisciplinary work, tenure and promotion, and work and personal life balance, and faculty governance, among others.
-The survey included full-time, tenured, tenure-track and non-tenure-track faculty that report to the provost.
-It excluded senior administrators with faculty appointments, VUMC clinical faculty (because they had recently completed a substantially similar internal survey), and faculty in their first year at Vanderbilt.
-The survey was completed by 56 percent of the Vanderbilt faculty who were asked to participate, which was a higher response rate than most other universities in the COACHE survey cohort.
+The 2016 survey provided information from faculty on such topics as the nature of work, resources and support, mentoring, interdisciplinary work, tenure and promotion, work and personal life balance, and faculty governance, among others.
+The survey included all full-time, tenured, tenure-track and non-tenure-track faculty that report to the provost.
+It excluded senior administrators with faculty appointments, School of Medicine faculty employed by VUMC, and faculty in their first year at Vanderbilt.
+The survey was completed by 56 percent of the Vanderbilt faculty who were asked to participate, which was a high response rate.